pmerkleplant/garden.merkleplant.xyz/content/post/rugging-erc20-allowances-via-permit2.md

 the ERC20 standard itself has some weaknesses concerning, among others, the transfer of tokens.

-In order to not having to handle ERC20's transfer issues by hand, most project nowadays use some "`SafeERC20TransferLib`", with the most popular ones being the from [OpenZeppelin](https://github.com/OpenZeppelin/openzeppelin-contracts/blob/master/contracts/token/ERC20/utils/SafeERC20.sol) and [`solmate`](https://github.com/transmissions11/solmate/blob/main/src/utils/SafeTransferLib.sol).
+To not have to handle ERC20's transfer issues by hand, most projects nowadays use some "`SafeERC20TransferLib`", with the most popular ones being the from [OpenZeppelin](https://github.com/OpenZeppelin/openzeppelin-contracts/blob/master/contracts/token/ERC20/utils/SafeERC20.sol) and [`solmate`](https://github.com/transmissions11/solmate/blob/main/src/utils/SafeTransferLib.sol).